-The NABSS executive committee will consider and respond to the following types of complaints:
+The NABSS executive committee will only consider and respond to the following types of complaints:

 • Complaints about NABSS itself.

-• Complaints about individual member schools if they refer to breaches of the NABSS code of ethics.
+• Complaints about individual member schools, received from other member schools, referring to breaches of the NABSS code of ethics.

 Complaints should be sent in writing to email@example.com

 The person submitting the complaint should provide their full name and indicate their relationship with the school or schools that they are referring to.
-If they refer to breaches of the code of ethics they should specify which item they consider to have been breached, and should provide suitable evidence.
+They should specify which item they consider to have been breached, and should provide suitable evidence.

-The normal process for making complaints about British schools in Spain is as follows:
+The procedure for making complaints about British schools in Spain is as follows: